self-actuated/actuated.com/posts/2023-09-05-firecracker-container-lab.md

 ### Explore the system

-You're now booted into a serial console, this isn't a fully functional TTY, so some things won't work, and is really designed for boot-up information, not interactive use.
+You're now booted into a serial console, this isn't a fully functional TTY, so some things won't work like Control + C. The serial console is really just designed for showing boot-up information, not interactive use.
 For proper remote administration, you should install an OpenSSH server and then connect to the VM using its IP address.

 That said, you can now explore a little.